openebs/zfs-localpv/docs/raw-block-volume.md

       storage: 5Gi
 ```

-Now we can deploy the application using the above PVC, the ZFS-LocalPV driver will attach a Raw block device at the given mount path.
+Now we can deploy the application using the above PVC, the LocalPV-ZFS driver will attach a Raw block device at the given mount path.
 We can provide the device path using volumeDevices in the application yaml :-

 ```yaml
 apiVersion: apps/v1